 I continued my primary years and finished it.
 However, I stopped schooling after I graduated from elementary because I became physically tired and other complications tolled on me.
 I stopped but eventually went back after a few years of rest.
 I enrolled in ALS (Alternative Learning System) so I didn’t have to attend the rigorous schedule of the regular curriculum.

-I was back on my feet again but this time I have another challenge to get through.
+I was back on my feet again but this time I had another set of challenges to get through.
 My mother died and my father remarried.
 All though I was ok with the remarriage, but there were emotional setbacks and longing that I felt for my mom.
-I miss her everyday.
+I miss her every day.

 I am just blessed that I have a wonderful father who helps me through every step of the way especially after my mom died.
 It was hard but I knew it could be harder if I didn’t have my family to support me all the way.

 Until now, I am weak and I still have my physical imperfections but I know I can conquer life with my family and with God.
 Every single day is a day of opportunity for me to realize that life is worth living.
 I have imperfections but it doesn’t mean I can’t make my life meaningful.
 This is why I have this personal mantra I live by everyday, “If others can, then why can’t I?”

 Life is beautiful if we see it that way.
 All we have to do is to see the perfections in this imperfect world.